onurk61/ReactPractice/README.md

-This is my First React App !
+This is just a practice of ReactJs by ONUR KANCA !